also available in 2018

 A Level AAB

-Required Subjects A level Spanish, or if this is to be studied from beginners’ level, AS grade B or A level grade B in another foreign language, or GCSE grade A in a foreign language.
-Native Spanish speakers will not be accepted onto this scheme.
+Required Subjects A level German, or if this is to be studied from beginners’ level, AS grade B or A level grade B in another foreign language, or GCSE grade A or 7 in a foreign language.
+Native German speakers will not be accepted onto this scheme.

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.